Orwell Astronomical Society (Ipswich)

 Theme: the Moon.

-After many last minute panics and several members of OASI taking days off work to make the necessary preparations, the OASI open day held on Saturday 29 September 1979 was the best to date!
+After many last minute panics and several members of OASI taking days off work to make the necessary preparations, the open day held on Saturday 29 September 1979 was the best to date!
+An article about the event appeared in the East Anglian Junior Times (included with the EADT), 18 September 1979 (access via thumbnail to right).

-Orwell Park School had arranged a concert for the Saturday which clashed with our open day so we could not use the school hall for our film shows.
-We therefore used the gym as the main hall for our event and a neighbouring large classroom (newly built) for slide shows on the Space Shuttle and the History of Space Flight.
+Orwell Park School had arranged a concert for the Saturday which clashed with the open day so we could not use the school hall for film shows.
+Therefore, we used the gym as the main space for the event and a (newly built) neighbouring large classroom for slide shows on the Space Shuttle and the History of Space Flight.
 We filled the gym with exhibits including a corner on UFOs by Brenda Butler and another corner by Ron Hebbs from Bretmains Ltd. In another part of the gym we ran a continuous slide show on subjects of astronomical interest.
 Members' wives, girlfriends and mothers staffed the refreshments corner.
 The cakes overflowed and special thanks are given to all the many people who cooked these goodies.
-Our Treasurer, Mrs P A Bearcroft, made a celebration cake but we were too busy throughout most of the day and could not get enough members together to cut it, and when we did assemble lots of members we could not find a knife, so the cake has gone into the deep freeze until the next committee meeting!
+Our Treasurer, Mrs P A Bearcroft, made a celebration cake but we were too busy throughout most of the day to muster sufficient members to cut it.
+When, eventually, we did assemble many members for a ceremony, we could not find a knife, so the cake has gone into the deep freeze until the next committee meeting!

 Over twenty members together with wives, children and parents turned up to act as hosts for the day, coming from as far afield as Bury St Edmunds and Botesdale.
 Visitors started arriving at 2.00pm and for the next nine hours or so some three hundred arrived.
 The weather, although slightly cold, was on our side apart from a little cloud about 9.00pm.
 Altogether the open day raised £180 towards Society funds: £60 at the gate; £47 on the sale of refreshments; over £70 on the grand draw; with the remainder comprising donations, sale of Orwell Park Histories, etc.